 A novel target-in-noise detection task and normative model for task predictions.

 To assess how perceptual performance is impacted by stimulus contrast, we devised a GO/NO-GO task in which head-fixed mice were trained to detect targets embedded in different contrast backgrounds.
 During each trial, the mouse was first presented with 3s of dynamic random chords (DRCs) of one contrast, after which a switch occurred, either to a higher or lower contrast background.
 At variable delays after the switch, broad-band target chords were superimposed on the background chords, and mice were trained to lick for a water reward upon hearing the target.
 Target trials were interleaved with noise-only trials, during which the mouse was trained to withhold licking, but would receive a 7s timeout if licking after the contrast switch (Figure 1a,b).
 To assess behavioral sensitivity to targets, we parametrically varied target volume in each contrast (Figure 1c, top panel) and to assess behavioral adaptation, we parametrically varied target timing (Figure 1c, bottom panel).
-This stimulus design allowed us to quantitatively test whether and how adaptation to background contrast manifested in behavior
+This stimulus design allowed us to quantitatively test whether and how adaptation to background contrast affects behavioral performance.

-To build an intuition for the effects of contrast gain control on target detectability, we simulated a neuron designed to estimate the contrast of the recent stimulus by adjusting the gain of its nonlinearity.
-A detailed description of the model is provided in the methods, but briefly: 1) at each timestep, a stimulus which varied in contrast over time generated stochastic spikes in the model neuron, 2) based on this spiking activity, the variance of the stimulus in a brief window before the current timestep is estimated, 3) the variance estimate error is then fed back to the model neuron and the neuron updates its gain to improve the estimate (Figure 1d, panels 1-3).
-We find that the timescale of gain control in this model has a few key features: 1) gain decreases after a switch from low-to-high contrast and vice-versa from high-to-low contrast, and, 2) gain adaptation times are asymmetric, adapting faster for high contrast than low contrast, as indicated by the time taken to reach half of the range of each curve (Figure 1d, panel 4).
+To build an intuition for the effects of contrast gain control on target detection behavior, we developed a normative model of task performance constrained by efficient neural coding.
+In this model, we simulated a neuron designed to estimate the contrast of the recent stimulus by adjusting the gain of its nonlinearity.
+A detailed description of the model is provided in the methods, but briefly: 1) at each timestep, a background stimulus which varied in contrast generated stochastic spikes in the model neuron, 2) based on this spiking activity, the variance of the background in a brief window before the current timestep is estimated, 3) the variance estimate error is then fed back to the model neuron and the neuron adjusted the gain of its nonlinearity to improve the estimate (Figure 1d, panels 1-3).
+Additionally, we simulated target responses by adding targets at different volumes at each timestep after a contrast transition.
+This allowed us to probe the model neurons sensitivity to targets as it adapted to the background.

-Using this framework for efficient coding of stimulus contrast, we simulated how well the model can detect targets added to this fluctuating background.
-By varying the target mean in each contrast, we observed that in low contrast, the model is more sensitive to changes in volume, as indicated by the steeper slope, and has lower detection thresholds compared to high contrast (Figure 1e).
-Additionally, when holding target volume fixed and varying target time relative to the switch, we see target detection adaptation in line with model gain adaptation (as mentioned in Figure 1d, panel 4).
-Specifically, after a low-to-high contrast switch, targets are readily discriminable from noise, and this discriminability decreases as gain decreases, while after a high-to-low contrast switch, we see the opposite trend (Figure 1f).
+Using this framework for efficient coding of stimulus contrast, we examined how discriminable target responses were from background responses as a function of target volume and timing.
+This model generated three primary hypotheses: 1) When varying the target mean in each contrast, we observed that in low contrast, the model is more sensitive to changes in volume, as indicated by the steeper slope, and has lower detection thresholds compared to high contrast (Figure 1e).
+2) When holding target volume fixed and varying target time relative to the change in contrast, target detectability increases after a switch from low to high contrast, but decreases after a switch from high to low contrast (Figure 1f).
+3) The time course of gain adaptation in the model is asymmetric: gain changes faster after a switch from low to high contrast than after a switch from high to low contrast (Figure 1d, panel 4).
 Next, we tested these hypotheses by analyzing mouse performance in an analogous GO/NO-GO task (Figure 1).

 Mouse behavioral detection is modulated by background contrast.